Computing Equilibria in Games with Stochastic Action Sets: Games with Stochastic Action Sets

-A $0$-Nash equilibrium is a Nash equilibrium, i.e., neither player can strictly benefit by unilaterally deviating. \end{definition} These definitions extend the classical normal-form Nash equilibrium to GSAS and are consistent with Bayesian games and Bayesian-Nash equilibria~\citep{harsanyi1968games}.
+A $0$-NE is a Nash equilibrium, i.e., neither player can strictly benefit by unilaterally deviating. \end{definition} These definitions extend the classical normal-form Nash equilibrium to GSAS and are consistent with Bayesian games and Bayesian-Nash equilibria~\citep{harsanyi1968games}.
+While it is appealing to assume that solutions to GSAS may be easily `extracted' from the underlying $\mathcal{G}_\text{orig}$, we show in the following example that this is in general \emph{untrue}.
+In particular, the presence of stochastic action availabilities for a player can significantly change the set of NE, even if other players do not face stochastic action sets.

-\begin{remark} Nash equilibria require that players play independently from the rest.
-One could also consider mediated equilibria such as (coarse) correlated equilibria in the presence of stochastic action sets.
-However, in this work we will focus on NE, as there are nuances in mediated equilibrium concepts in GSAS~\citep{fujii2025bayes} that lie beyond our scope. \end{remark}

-The presence of stochastic action availabilities for a player can have a significant effect on the set of NE, even if other players do not face stochastic action sets.
-We illustrate this intriguing consequence via an example: